Skip to main content

 Common Questions

-The Four Horsemen of chronic disease are cardiovascular disease, cancer, neurodegeneration, and metabolic dysfunction.
-Together they account for the vast majority of non-accidental deaths in the developed world.
+The Four Horsemen of chronic disease are atherosclerotic cardiovascular disease, cancer, neurodegeneration, and metabolic dysfunction.
+Together they account for the large majority of deaths that are not caused by accidents.
+The term was popularized by Dr. Peter Attia in his 2023 book *Outlive*, and the 4 are grouped together because each one builds silently for decades and each one is measurable long before it becomes diagnosable.

 Deep-Dive Questions